English Faculty Specialties

 Aubrey Lenahan

-Aubrey Lenahan (she/her) is a poet and Estonian translator.
+Aubrey Hõlpus-Lenahan (she/her) is a poet and Estonian translator.
 Originally from New York, she holds a BA in English from UNC-Greensboro and an MFA in Poetry from George Mason University, where she was a Poetry Fellow.
-Currently, she teaches composition and American literature courses at Clark College and Keiser University.
-Before joining the faculty at Clark, she taught creative writing, literature, and composition courses at UT-Chattanooga and George Mason University.
+In addition to teaching writing courses at Clark, she teaches creative writing, American literature, and writing courses at Portland State University, Portland Community College, and Keiser University.
+A native New Yorker, she has called Portland, Oregon home since 2014.
 She is the author of Note Pinned to the Back of a Dress (HNGMN BKS) and her work has appeared in The Massachusetts Review The Collagist The Greensboro Review Forklift, Ohio, and elsewhere.

 Alexis Khoury